rustyeddy/rustyeddy.com/content/software/software-is-hard.md

 weight: 10
 description: >
   Software development projects have a nasty reputation for getting out of control and being difficult to manage and complete.
+For starters, software can not be seen and it usually automates complex topics.
 This article will identify some of the reasons software is so difficult and how we can start running successful projects.
 ---

 ## Why Is Software So Difficult?